5 Signs of Psychological Distress as a Caregiver

-Create a Caregiver Action Plan so that you can focus on helping your loved one rather than rescuing.
+Create a caregiver action plan so that you can focus on helping your loved one rather than rescuing them.

-One of the most important concepts you can grasp as a caregiver is the help rather than rescue.
-Helping means that you provide assistance that is needed yet you encourage your loved ones to do the things that they can do for themselves.
-From a caregiving perspective helping is a strategy for self-preservation.
+One of the most important concepts you can grasp as a caregiver is the help rather than rescue model.
+Helping means that you provide assistance that is needed, yet you encourage your loved one to do the things that they can do for themselves.
+From a caregiving perspective, helping is a strategy for self-preservation.

-For example, if your loved needs assistance with getting to doctor’s appointments, meal preparation, and companionship perhaps you arrange those services.
-Then you encourage your loved one to do what they can do for themselves and preserve your energy so that you are only performing pertinent tasks.
+For example, if your loved one needs assistance with getting to doctor’s appointments, meal preparation, and companionship perhaps you arrange those services.
+Then you encourage your loved one to do what they can do for themselves, and preserve your energy so that you are only performing pertinent tasks.

 Don’t forget that psychological distress often leads to burnout.

 Therefore, it is imperative that you care for yourself so that you can avoid the dark alley of distress.
 Remember that you cannot be everything to everyone else and nothing to yourself.